 7. Our services are charged by the word with proofreading and editing included.

-8. In order to determine which Chinese or which Spanish we ask what the target audience is.
-If you were using the materials in Argentina the Spanish would be slightly different than if you were using the materials in Mexico.
+8. In order to determine which Chinese or which Spanish dialect, we ask you to identify the target audience.
+If you were using the materials in Argentina, the Spanish would be slightly different than if you were using the materials in Mexico.

 10 COMMON MISCONCEPTIONS ABOUT TRANSLATORS AND TRANSLATION